 If you are really right, you see when the light is on!

 On February 26, 2018, the innovative solution for passenger guidance in Stuttgart-Bad Cannstatt station had its German premiere.
-When passengers wait for the S-Bahn lines 1, 2 and 3 at platform 2 in Stuttgart-Bad Cannstatt from spring 2018, they will see colorful lights flashing.
-Illuminated symbols indicate where the train stops and show the exact positions of the doors shortly before the next train enters the station.
+When passengers wait for the S-Bahn lines 1, 2 and 3 at platform 2 in Stuttgart-Bad Cannstatt, they will see colorful lights flashing.
+Illuminated symbols indicate where the train stops shortly before the next train enters the station.
+The door positions can be displayed.
 Passengers are thus always in the right place at the platform, boarding is faster and the S-Bahn can leave on time.

-In a six-month pilot operation, Deutsche Bahn tests the nation's first dynamic route guidance system with light strips at the S-Bahn Stuttgart.
-The innovative solution is based on light fiber concrete developed by the Berlin start-up SIUT.
+In a pilot operation Deutsche Bahn tests the nation's first dynamic route guidance system with light strips at the S-Bahn Stuttgart.
+The innovative solution is based on optic fiber concrete developed by the Berlin startup SIUT.

 The platform on track 2 in Bad Cannstatt is fitted with light fiber concrete behind the security strip at a distance of about 200 meters, one meter from the edge of the platform.

 • The maintenance-free light strip consists of 670, eight centimeter thick and 30x30 centimeter wide light fiber concrete slabs.